Concurrent Absences in Employee Central Time Management – H2 2021

 As you’ve seen that there are variety of use cases from different countries and each with a different flavour.

-Here’s a sneak preview on how the creation of concurrent absence looks:
+Here’s a sneak preview on the creation of concurrent absence from the UI:

 In this blog, I will describe step-by-step procedure on:

 - how to implement the feature for different country use cases with the power of absence validation rules/take rules

 - how to cover the requirement of recording absences with different units on the same day